riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 	docker rm my_container

 ### Removing an image
-To remove image (any containers associated with this image must be removed first) docker rmi <Image ID>
+To remove image (any containers associated with this image must be stopped and removed first)

+	docker rmi <Image ID>

 Good resource:
 	More info on editing files: https://ligerlearn.com/how-to-edit-files-within-docker-containers/